European Union government procurement guide for Canadian business

 Q- Are Public Private Partnerships (P3s) covered in CETA?

-A-CETA procurement rules only apply to certain construction P3s, such as P3s for the construction of highways (e.g. toll roads) and buildings.
+A-CETA procurement rules only apply to certain construction P3s, such as P3s for the construction of highways, for example, toll roads and buildings.
 CETA does not apply to P3s for the construction of:

-- Airports (e.g. terminal facilities to air carriers);
+- airports such as terminal facilities to air carriers

-- Public transit (e.g. public transportation by bus, rail, or tramway)
+- Public transit such as public transportation by bus, rail, or tramway

-- Water and wastewater (e.g. production, transport or distribution of drinking water
+- Water and wastewater facilities for the processing, transport or distribution of drinking water

-Nothing in CETA forces municipalities to adopt a particular model for the delivery of public infrastructure.
+CETA does not oblige municipalities to adopt a particular model for the delivery of public infrastructure.
 CETA does not prohibit or limit the use of P3s.

 Space and aerospace